 In response to these claims made above, we may get fired up and angry to a point that we cross over into man-hating and shaming all those who struggle with objectification of women or sexual addiction.
 And to be fair, it is difficult to demonstrate compassion to offenders or the accused.
 But as an addiction therapist, one thing I know to be true is that shame feeds addiction.
 The more ashamed an individual feels about their addiction, the more likely they are to turn to the things that helped them to self-medicate in the first place because addictive behaviors are incredibly efficient at making the pain go away.
 Addicts need compassionate people who can see them in their pain and help them to heal.
 While you might not be able to provide that compassion, you can lead those you know who are addicted to people who can help.

 Have the stories of sexual abuse and harm in the media hit close to home for you?
 Do you find yourself avoiding the coverage if only to get a break from the triggers that are thrown at you every time you turn on the news channel?
 Have you felt afraid to talk about your personal experience of sexual harm because you’re uncertain if you’re just making it up, or if it really did matter?
 I believe your story is important and valuable, and I want to create a space for you to use your voice to speak up about the harm you experienced and see healing from the pain you feel about it.
-Restored Hope is a therapy office offering counseling in Novi and Ann Arbor.
+Restored Hope is a therapy office offering counseling in Ann Arbor.
 Give me a call at 734.656.8191 or email me to set up an appointment today.

 *This is an Amazon affiliate link.
 Click here to read more about Restored Hope’s Amazon local associates policy.